qsimeng/qsimeng.github.io/_news/announcement_8.md

 related_posts: false
 ---

-One paper is accepted by OSA Imaging and Applid Optics Congress - [Computational Optical Sensing and Imaging](https://www.optica.org/events/congress/imaging_and_applied_optics_congress/program/computational_optical_sensing_and_imaging/), 2024.
+One paper has been accepted by [Computational Optical Sensing and Imaging](https://www.optica.org/events/congress/imaging_and_applied_optics_congress/program/computational_optical_sensing_and_imaging/)!